 Visit the Vanderbilt University School of Medicine Careers in Medicine website to learn more about the anesthesiology specialty.Please feel free to contact us with any questions.

 Click here to learn more about how to apply and our Residency Program.

 The Vanderbilt Department of Anesthesiology is pleased to offer ACGME-accredited fellowships in the Division of Cardiothoracic Anesthesiology, Division of Anesthesiology Critical Care Medicine, Division of Pain Medicine, Division of Obstetric Anesthesiology and Division of Pediatric Anesthesiology, and in Regional Anesthesiology and Acute Pain.

-We offer a non-ACGME accredited Global Anesthesiology and Perioperative Medicine fellowship.
+We offer a non-ACGME accredited Global Anesthesiology, Perioperative Medicine, Pediatric Cardiac Anesthesiology, and Neuroanesthesiology fellowships.

 Click here to learn more about our fellowships.

 This office, led by David Raiford, MD, heads up the promotion process.
 This site has promotional information and also policies, procedures, and other useful information for faculty.

 Description of the Clinical Educator track: https://www.vumc.org/faculty/educator-track-basic-scienceclinician